Notebook insurance theft protection abroad

 • Low or no excess in the event of a claim.

-• Daily right of cancellation for maximum flexibility.
+• Daily cancellation rights for maximum flexibility.

-2. Block cards and accounts: Use the central blocking hotline (from abroad +49 116 116 or +49 30 4050 4050) to block all access.
+2. Block cards and accounts: Use the central blocking hotline (from abroad on +49 116 116 or +49 30 4050 4050) to block all access.

-Leverage expert knowledge: Understanding legal pitfalls and clauses
+Use expert knowledge: Understanding legal pitfalls and clauses

-Investing in a specialised laptop insurance policy may seem like an additional expense at first glance.
-However, a quick calculation shows its value: A MacBook Pro worth €2,000 is covered with an annual premium of about €100.
-In comparison, a home insurance policy abroad would often only compensate a few hundred euros, if at all.
-Losing such a device without adequate protection results in a financial loss that is 20 times higher than the annual premium.
-Especially for individuals who rely on their device for work, the downtime can increase costs by several thousand euros.
-Such a policy is not just about safeguarding the asset, but an investment in your financial stability and ability to work, much like an international health insurance is for your health.
+Investing in a specialist laptop insurance policy may, at first glance, seem like an additional expense.
+However, a simple calculation quickly shows its value: a MacBook Pro costing 2,000 euros is covered for an annual premium of around 100 euros.
+Compared with this, contents insurance abroad would often only provide compensation of a few hundred euros, if it applies at all.
+Losing a device like this without adequate protection results in a financial loss that is 20 times higher than the annual premium.
+Especially for people who rely on their device for work, downtime can increase the cost by several thousand euros more.
+Such a policy is not only protection for the asset itself, but an investment in your financial stability and ability to work, similar to international health insurance for your health.
 If you are ready to assess your individual situation, the next step is a concrete analysis.

 Request an individual risk analysis now: Have your insurance situation reviewed free of charge and receive specific optimisation suggestions.